UesleiJf/projeto-preditivo/Projeto/Etapa-03/README.md

 ### IMPORTANT

-The columns of the SCV file in the data directory must be separated by "," (comma).
+- The columns of the SCV file in the data directory must be separated by "," (comma).
 Example: (column1, column2, column3, column4 ...)

+- A coluna STATUS foi modificada para números inteiros e está da seguinte forma:

+ATIVO = 0

+CANCELADO = 1

-#### Creating the Project Framework with Docker:
+### Creating the Project Framework with Docker:

 With Docker properly installed, inside the Etapa-03 directory execute the commands: